joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-26-round-numbers.md

 We can think of each $U$ step as a big step, and each of the $D = (N-U)$ steps as small ones.
 Then the sum is a walk that randomly alternates between big and small steps.

-The question becomes, if all we know are the kinds of steps taken ($U$ and $D$), how often can we locate the walker to within $1$ of their actual position?
+In this picture, the original question is equivalent to this more practical one: if all we know are the kinds of steps taken ($U$ and $D$), how often can we locate the walker to within $1$ of their actual position?

 ### Many steps